udacity/nd9990-c3-microservices-exercises/project/README.md

 Afterwards, we can prevent the file from being included in your solution by adding the file to our `.gitignore` file.

 ### Database
 Create a PostgreSQL database either locally or on AWS RDS.
+* We will need to use password authentication for this project.
+This means that a username and password is needed to authenticate and access the database.
+* The port number will need to be set as `5432`.
+This is the typical port that is used by PostgreSQL so it is usually set to this port by default.

-Set the config values for environment variables prefixed with `POSTGRES_` in `set_env.sh`.
+Once your database is set up, set the config values for environment variables prefixed with `POSTGRES_` in `set_env.sh`.
+* If you set up a local database, your `POSTGRES_HOST` is most likely `localhost`
+* If you set up an RDS database, your `POSTGRES_HOST` is most likely in the following format: `***.****.us-west-1.rds.amazonaws.com`.
+You can find this value in the AWS console's RDS dashboard.

 ### S3
 Create an AWS S3 bucket.
 Set the config values for environment variables prefixed with `AWS_` in `set_env.sh`.